-Cats devote a large portion of their waking hours to cleaning and conditioning their coat.
-An absence of normal grooming behavior can be an early sign that your cat does not feel well.
-Some initial signs can include:
+Cats spend a large part of their day cleaning and conditioning their fur or coat.
+An lack of normal grooming behavior can be an early sign that your cat does not feel well.
+Some initial signs include:

-- Your cat’s coat will begin to appear unkempt or messy within 24 hours.
-Fur may stick out at odd angles and look clumpy or dull.
+- Your cat’s coat appears messy or unkempt within 24 hours.
+Fur sticks out at odd angles and looks clumpy or dull.

-- Your cat may fail to lap or wash her face which may leave dried food debris around her mouth.
+- Your cat fails to lap or wash her face which leaves dried food debris around her mouth.

-- The area under your cat’s tail, may be soiled by feces or urine.
+- The area under your cat’s tail, is soiled by feces or urine.

-Make sure you report any change in grooming behavior to your veterinarian as soon as you notice it to ensure that your cat receives the best care possible.
+Make sure you report any change in grooming behavior to your veterinarian as soon as you notice it.
+They can help make sure your cat receives the best care possible.

 Here’s what abnormal grooming behavior looks like:

-- Your cat’s coat is thick, dull, and more prone to matting.
+- Your cat’s coat is thick, dull, and more prone to mats.

-- Nails that appear thick and dirty at the base.
-Thick overgrown nails can actually curl around and pierce your kitty’s toe pad.
+- Nails that look thick and dirty at the base of the nail.
+Thick overgrown nails can curl around and pierce your kitty’s toe pad.

-- Urine and/or feces may be present on the skin and fur under your cat’s tail.
+- Urine and/or feces on the skin and fur under your cat’s tail.

-- Litter stuck to your cat’s paws occurs when there is an increase in urine volume.
-This can be a sign of diabetes or chronic kidney disease.
+- Litter stuck to your cat’s paws.
+This occurs when your cat is urinating more than usual and can be a sign of diabetes or chronic kidney disease.

-- Obesity related changes can include mats that form on the lower back.
-Overweight cats often have soiling and dermatitis under their tails as well.
+- Mats in their fur on their lower back.
+Overweight and obese cats often have soiling and dermatitis under their tails as well.

-- Cats do not normally smell bad, and with rare exception, do not need to be bathed.
-Foul odor of any sort should be investigated with your veterinarian.
+- There is an unpleasant smell coming from your cat.
+With rare exception, cats do not need to be bathed.
+A foul order of any sort should be investigated by your veterinarian.

-- Bite wound abscesses may produce a foul smelling drainage.
+- Bite wound abscesses may produce foul smelling drainage.

-- Ear infections can produce a foul odor as well as waxy debris.
+- Ear infections can produce a bad smell as well as waxy debris.

 Excessive Grooming Behavior